 - The Library assumes no responsibility for the care and supervision of children.
 Parents or caregivers must supervise the behavior of their children.
 Additionally, children under the age of 10 must be supervised at all times.

-- Only animals assisting the handicapped are permitted in the building.
+- Only service animals are permitted in the building.

 - Patrons shall not be permitted to enter the building without footwear or without a shirt or other covering of their upper bodies.